Emergency Nursing Professional Development: Courses and Certifications You Should Consider

 Nurses are generally required to become certified in advanced cardiac life support (ACLS) and pediatric advanced life support (PALS).
 These certifications are especially important for emergency nurses, as ACLS and PALS protocols are used very frequently in the emergency care setting.
 In order to become initially certified in ACLS or PALS, you must take an educational course, followed by both a written and a hands-on exam with a course instructor.
 Both ACLS and PALS certifications must be renewed every two years, and recertification can be completed entirely online.
-Luckily for busy nurses, recertification can be obtained conveniently through Health Education Solutions’ PALS and ACLS online classes.
-For nurses whose employers require American Heart Association certification, Health Education Solutions offers the HeartCode ACLS Part 1 course.
+Luckily for busy nurses, recertification can be obtained conveniently through Health Ed Solutions’ PALS and ACLS online classes.
+For nurses whose employers require American Heart Association certification, Health Ed Solutions offers the HeartCode ACLS Part 1 course.

 CEN: Certified Emergency Nurse

 A registered nurse (RN) who chooses to specialize in a particular area of care often requires a specialty certification in addition to a nursing license.
 In order to work in emergency care, an RN can become a certified emergency nurse (CEN).
 To earn this certification, nurses must pass an exam given by the Board of Certification for Emergency Nursing (BCEN).
 Nurses must renew their certification every four years by either taking a renewal exam or earning 100 hours of continuing education (CE) credits.